Learn more about the forces that act during a movement

 that act during a movement

-A force measurement provides you meaningful data about the forces acting on the body during a movement.
+By using a Force Plate, you obtain meaningful data about the forces acting on the body during a movement.

 In combination with the video recording, this gives you a more detailed insight into a wide range of movements.

 A wide range of applications - the choice is yours!

 For your individual force measurement we offer you the possibility to integrate different force plates into our measuring system:

 | 2D or 3D

 With 2D force plates, the vertical force and the centre of mass (CoM) can be determined.